metroite/datapacks/README.md

 A "loaded" message should appear, assuring you that its up and running.
 Have fun trying out the new stuff!

-### Version

-The master branch is developed for the latest version of Minecraft!
-I aim to provide 100% multiplayer-proof datapacks.

-All datapacks are available for Minecraft [1.13 (unsupported)](https://github.com/Metroite/datapacks/tree/1.13), [1.14/1.15](https://github.com/Metroite/datapacks/tree/1.14) and possibly for even [later versions on the master branch](https://github.com/Metroite/datapacks/tree/master).

-**This is  the 1.14/1.15 branch**.
-Switch branches to get to the respective versions.

 ## [Feedback](https://github.com/Metroite/datapacks/issues)

 Please report any **bugs** you may find, any **suggestions** you might have and any possible **feedback** you could think of on the [Issues](https://github.com/Metroite/datapacks/issues) page!
 They are all welcome.